agittins/NarfButt/README.md

 [BTHome](https://bthome.io/) protocol for nRF51xx chips (in particular the nRF51822).

-The idea is to communicate create a BLE (Bluetooth Low Energy) remote control with buttons (and perhaps other sensors) that sends data to HomeAssistant via ESPHome Bluetooth Proxies.
+The idea is to create a BLE (Bluetooth Low Energy) remote control with buttons (and perhaps other sensors) that sends data to HomeAssistant via ESPHome Bluetooth Proxies.